 When faced with whether or not to invite everyone – ask yourself whether those extra people will make your day special or just blow your budget.
 It’s better to organize a quality Nigerian wedding reception than to invite too many guests who will leave your wedding complaining about how the food and drinks didn’t get to them.
 Note that including everyone who really matters while not inviting everyone you or your parents know is not in your best interest.

-So, tell me in the comments below – did you follow along with this article?
+So, tell me in the comments below – how many wedding guests are you planning to invite and why/ how did you fix that number?
+What is your wedding budget like?
+Did you take your wedding budget and venue seating capacity into consideration before booking the venue (if you have already paid for the place)?
+Comment down below to tell me.
 Have you made your wedding guest list yet?
 Did the final master guest list match your original plan?